codeslord/codeslord.github.io/_posts/2024-06-10-invkinematicsdynamics.md

     $$

 4. **Calculate Joint Torques**:
-    The joint torques $\tau$ can be calculated using the transpose of the Jacobian matrix:
+    The joint torques $$\tau$$ can be calculated using the transpose of the Jacobian matrix:
     $$
     	au = J^T F
     $$